sveltejs/vite-plugin-svelte/docs/config.md

 - **Type:** `boolean`
 - **Default:** `true`

-  Enable support for Vite optimizeDeps to pre-bundle Svelte libraries.
+  Enable [Vite's dependency prebundling](https://vitejs.dev/guide/dep-pre-bundling.html) for Svelte libraries.

-  This option improves page loading for the dev server in most applications when using svelte component libraries.
+  This option improves page loading for the dev server in most applications when using Svelte component libraries.

   See the [FAQ](./faq.md#what-is-going-on-with-vite-and-pre-bundling-dependencies) for details and how to fine-tune it for huge libraries.